ECE-196/docs/content/tutorials/ESP32_WIFI_GUI_Tutorial.md

 ### Example

-Connect to the ESP32 Wi-Fi network (`ESP32_LED_AP`) using the password `genny123`, then visit `http://192.168.4.1` in your browser.
+Connect to the ESP32 Wi-Fi network (`ESP32_LED_AP`) using the password `genny123`(you can change this access key yourself), then visit `http://192.168.4.1` in your browser.
 You’ll see LED toggle buttons.
 Toggle them and watch as the LEDs turn on/off.
 Experiment with range and see how far the requests can be sent, and notice the delays in time concerning the access point on the ESP32.

 ### Analysis